luanbalbi/javascript30/README.md

 Day 23 - I've learned how to set up speech synthesis with JS.
 Control rate, pitch and choose the voice.
 <br>Check it out: https://luanbalbi-javascript30.glitch.me/Day23-Speech_Synthesis/

+Day 24 - I implemented a sticky nav bar, where it stays on screen while scrolling down.
+It also shows the logo when sticked on top.
+<br>Check it out: https://luanbalbi-javascript30.glitch.me/Day24-Sticky_Nav/